nipy/mindboggle/README.rst

 We have tested the software most extensively with Python 3.5.1 on Ubuntu Linux 14.04.

 ..
-    1. Referencing Mindboggle
+    1. Reference Mindboggle
     2. Support, bugs, and help
-    3. Installing Mindboggle
+    3. Install Mindboggle
-    4. Running Mindboggle
+    4. Run one command
-    5. Preprocessing
+    5. Run separate commands
-    6. Processing steps
+    6. Appendix: processing
-    7. Output
+    7. Appendix: output

 :Release: |version|
 :Date: |today|